dburian/transformer_document_embedding/log/experiment_config.md

     - 1.0e-4
 ```

-The following configurations would be created:
+The following configurations would be merged into the reference experiment
+configs:

 ```YAML
 model: